honey-yogurt/deep-learning/README.md

-# The integration and application of knowledge.
+# The integration and application of knowledge